lambrospetrou/lp-namespace/README.md

 ### ns(namespace, container)

-This method ensures that the @container object contains properties that represent the given namespace.
+This method ensures that the @container object contains properties that represent the given @namespace.